Information for journalists

 Steve joined the charity in 2018, after a career campaigning for children's rights both at home and abroad.
 Steve leads our policy and influencing work across all countries in the UK, and can be found sharing his thoughts on Twitter.

-Jo Campion, Deputy Director of Policy and Campaigns
+Jo Campion, Deputy Director of Campaigning and Advocacy

 Jo leads our policy, research and influencing work in England.
 She is an expert campaigner who ensures that deaf children’s rights are firmly on the political agenda.